Requirements

 • Environment, Climate and Health: None.

-• Health Behavior: Students must complete HBEH 730, HBEH 750, HBEH 752 and HBEH 753 prior to beginning their practicum hours.
+• Health Behavior: Students must complete HBEH 730, HBEH 750, HBEH 752, and HBEH 753 prior to beginning their practicum hours.

-• Health Equity, Social Justice, and Human Rights: None.
+• Health Equity and Social Justice: None.

 • Maternal, Child and Family Health: Students must either work directly with the MCFH population or their work must directly impact the MCFH population.
-The practicum cannot be strictly clinical in nature (counseling, health care, etc.).

 • Nutrition: Students must take at least one nutrition course (NUTR 705, NUTR 711 or NUTR 765) prior to beginning their practicum hours.
 The practicum must be nutrition focused.